open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-rp3-installation.md

 In order to complete this installation we will need a few hardware and software components as follows:

-* A card reader so that your computer can access the MicroSD card
+* A microSD card reader so that your computer can access the microSD card

-* At least a 16GB MicroSD card.
+* At least a 16GB microSD card.
 We recommend 32GB or greater

-* Software for burning image to MicroSD card.
+* Software for burning image to microSD card.
 We use [Etcher](https://etcher.io), but there are many from which to chose

 * Unzipped [latest stable image for RPi](http://dev.ole.org/stable.img.gz)